 The Town Of Viaducts

-Redondela is known as the town of viaducts, as an extraordinary set of viaducts were built above the town in the 18th century, and they continue to loom over the town today.
+Redondela is known as the town of viaducts, as an extraordinary set of viaducts were built above the town in the 18th century which continue to loom over the town today as pictured above.

-Redondela is a quaint town with many small squares filled with restaurants, cafes, and bars serving lunches and dinners to service the pilgrims of the Camino.
+Redondela is a quaint, medieval town with many small squares filled with restaurants, cafes, and bars serving lunches and dinners for pilgrims on the Camino.

 The Convento de Vilavella